Literature cutoff: 11 July 2026.

 A brief detour: LIGO’s O4 run and the mass-gap object

-While the PTA collaborations were making their June 2023 announcement, LIGO’s fourth observing run (O4, which ran from May 2023 to June 2025) was proceeding at an extraordinary rate.
-The upgraded detectors were detecting candidate gravitational wave events at roughly one every two to three days — over 200 candidates across the full run.
+While the PTA collaborations were making their June 2023 announcement, LIGO’s fourth observing run (O4, 24 May 2023 to 18 November 2025) was proceeding at an extraordinary rate.
+The network issued roughly 250 public candidate alerts during the run.
 This is now a production science rather than an exploration.

 Among the most scientifically interesting events was GW230529, detected on 29 May 2023 and published by the LIGO Scientific Collaboration (Abbott et al., 2024).
 The signal is consistent with the merger of a neutron star with a compact object whose mass was measured to be approximately $2.5$–$4.5\ M_\odot$.
 This mass range sits squarely in what theorists call the “mass gap” — the range between the heaviest neutron stars ($\lesssim 2.3\ M_\odot$, though this upper limit is uncertain) and the lightest stellar-mass black holes inferred from X-ray binaries ($\gtrsim 5\ M_\odot$).